Heimdall-SBOM/heimdall/docs/heimdall-sbom-manual.md

 - `--no-transitive-dependencies` - Include only direct dependencies (default: include all transitive dependencies)

+#### Ada Detection Options

+- `--ali-file-path <path>` - Specify directory to search for Ada Library Information (.ali) files
+  - Enables Ada detection and restricts search to the specified path only
+  - Useful for large projects where scanning all directories would be slow
+  - Example: `--ali-file-path /path/to/ada/project`

 #### Signing Options

 - `--sign-key <path>` - Path to private key file for SBOM signing (PEM format)